-Paul Fishwick, Ph.D., Computer and Information Scientist Tim Hall, Ph.D., Meteorologist Mark Johnson, Ph.D., Statistician, Team Leader Stu Mathewson, FCAS, MAAA, Actuary Masoud Zadeh, Ph.D., P.E., Structural Engineer Donna Sirmons, Staff Due to the COVID-19 pandemic and State Board of Administration travel restrictions, the Professional Team conducted the review remotely rather than on-site.
+Paul Fishwick, Ph.D., Computer and Information Scientist Tim Hall, Ph.D., Meteorologist Mark Johnson, Ph.D., Statistician, Team Leader Steve Kolk, ACAS, MAAA, Actuary, observer Stu Mathewson, FCAS, MAAA, Actuary Masoud Zadeh, Ph.D., P.E., Structural Engineer Donna Sirmons, Staff

+Due to the COVID-19 pandemic and State Board of Administration travel restrictions, the Professional Team conducted the review remotely rather than on-site.
 The remote review followed the on-site review process as detailed in the Report of Activities and the remote review procedures adopted by the Commission at their December 10, 2020 meeting.

 The Professional Team began the review with an opening briefing and introductions were made.
-RMS provided an overview of the model and the model updates.
+KCC discussed logistics and how materials would be presented and shared during the remote review.
+KCC next provided an overview of updates to the model.